typesafehub/conductr-doc/src/main/play-doc/operation/ThirdPartyServices.md

 ConductR's method of delivering third-party service support embraces the [Open Container Initiative](https://www.opencontainers.org/) specifications.
 A vendor simply needs to provide a Docker or OCI image and ConductR can then take care of deploying and scaling it across your cluster.

 We've spent a lot of effort ensuring that essential services will work correctly in a ConductR cluster.
 Below, you'll find a curated list of common applications and the required arguments to load them into your cluster.
+This is especially useful for getting started quickly during development as installing these services is often not trivial.

+Note that operating these services in production requires a lot of domain-specific knowledge.
+As such, we recommend you weigh the benefits of managing them yourself with ConductR versus using a hosted solution in combination with ConductR's [external service support](ExternalServices).

 * [Elasticsearch](#Elasticsearch)
 * [Kafka](#Kafka)